Lumexralph/Concurrency-with-Go/patterns/README.md

 Batch Processing - operate on a chunk of data all at once instead of one discrete value at a time.

 Stream Processing - stage receives and returns one element at a time.

+## Fan-Out, Fan-In

+Fan-out is a term to describe the process of starting multiple goroutines to handle the input from the pipeline.

+Fan-in is a term to describe the process of combining multiple results into one channel.

+This pattern is used for the stages of a pipeline, when these two conditions apply;

+* It doesn't rely on values that the stage has calculated before.

+* It takes a long time to run.